-The 4 Ps of the digital world that will remodel your online marketing
+The 4 Ps of the digital world that will remodel your digital marketing strategy

 Posted on Jun 29, 2019 By Krunal Soni

 Most of the industries experienced their methods and practices been turned upside-down by the internet.

 One of them is marketing which has arguably experienced and enjoyed major changes.

 Marketing has become so good with its newest tools like customer profiling, response analysis, transactional messaging, recommendation engines.

 But have you ever imagined how much the new technology has altered the basics of marketing?
 The truth is basics always remain the same, though there are a few advancements.

 Even when the fundamentals remain the same, it does not necessarily mean that we can still use and apply them in the same way as we use to do previously.
 Some of the old established truths are certainly broken down as e-commerce took over.

 So, it is a good idea to pause and reflect on what we have learned about marketing through the technology lens.

 However, with the availability of marketing technology platforms and new data sets that offer myriad possibilities for connecting with consumers, you must also concentrate on using technology to promote personalized practices.